VictorHolanda21/victorholanda21.github.io/README.md

 So, if you want to download this project almost all you will need change is in `_config.yml`, the page `index.html`, `sitemap.xml` and some pages that are in portuguese.

-You also have to delete the file `
-google-site-verification: google59e721dc98067966.html` because is my site verification in Google.
+You also have to delete the file ` google59e721dc98067966.html` because is my site verification in Google.

 # Installation